VIAME/VIAME/README.md

 -------------

 For a full installation guide and description of the various flavors of VIAME, see the quick-start guide, above.
-In summary, VIAME Desktop is currently provided as either a .msi, .zip or .tar file.
+VIAME Desktop is provided as either a .msi, .zip or .tar file.
 Alternatively, docker files are available for both VIAME Desktop and Web (below).
 A sample instance of VIAME Web is also online, hosted at [viame.kitware.com](https://viame.kitware.com).
 For desktop installs, extract the binaries (or use the Windows installation wizard) and place them in a directory of your choosing, for example /opt/noaa/viame on Linux or